 The listed impendence refers to the optimum speaker impedance that the amplifier or receiver can comfortably drive.

-In other words, if the reciever or amp lists 4 ohms, you can connect your 4-ohm speaker to the amp and get some quality sound.
+In other words, if the receiver or amp lists 4 ohms, you can connect your 4-ohm speaker to the amp and get some quality sound.
 However, if the speaker’s resistance is even lower than 4 ohms, the sound system may still work seamlessly and meet your needs as long as you keep the volume low.
+On the other hand, you can use a high powered system like a Separate instead of an all-in-one one receiver.
+To find out more, we discuss Separates vs Receivers in another article.

 Can You Change the Impedance Settings of Your AV Receiver?